Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Experiments

-We analyze the impact of object count on model performance (see Fig.~\ref{fig:plot} (right)) using the PartsAD-15K dataset.
-Increasing the number of objects in a scene usually leads to more occlusion and lower resolution for each individual object.
+We analyze the impact of object count on model performance (see \cref{fig:plot} (right)) using the PartsAD-15K dataset.
+As the number of objects in a scene increases, occlusion and lower resolution for individual objects typically occur.
 However, the performance drop between the two extremes is minimal ($<$ 1.5\% AUC) as shown in the figure.
-In addition, we investigate the model's ability to generalize to more objects at test time than it observed during training.
+We also assess the model's ability to generalize to scenes with more objects than it encountered during training.
 To this end, we trained our model on scenes with 3-7 objects and tested on two sets: one with 3-7 objects (AUC: 86.75) and another with 8-12 objects (AUC: 85.10).
 These results demonstrate our model's adaptability to varying object counts.

-In another study, we test our primary objective of choosing the majority group as normal and the rest as anomalies using an example shown in \cref{fig:ratio}.
-We create five scenes (a-e) by using two geometrically similar objects, and gradually introduce more from one (1 to 5 respectively) while maintaining a total of six objects.
-For example, in scene (a), the first object appears only once, making it an anomaly.
-Similarly, in scene (e), the second object appears only once, hence considered an anomaly.
+In another experiment, we assess our model's performances when varying the ratio of normal to anomalous instances during testing as shown in \cref{fig:ratio}.
+We create five scenes (a-e) by using two geometrically similar objects \texttt{ob1} and \texttt{ob2}, and gradually introduce more instances of \texttt{ob1} (1 to 5 respectively) while maintaining a total of six objects.
+For example, in scene (a), \texttt{ob1} appears only once, making it an anomaly.
+Similarly, in scene (e), \texttt{ob2} appears only once, hence considered an anomaly.
 We utilize a consistent background across all scenes to ensure uniformity.
 As shown in the figure, our model correctly classifies the anomalies in each scene.
 We note scene (c) presents an ambiguous case, where both objects appear in equal numbers.
 Despite this, our model is able to separate the two groups.

-\textbf{Real world testing.} Here we apply our model, which is trained on the synthetic dataset, on a small set of real test scenes.
-Each scene is set up in an indoor environment with adequate lighting and is captured using a 3D scanning software~\cite{Polycam}.
-This results in a set of input views with globally optimized cameras. \cref{fig:realworld} illustrates the results for three such scenes.
+\textbf{Real world testing.} We apply our model, trained on the synthetic dataset, to a small set of real test scenes (a tabletop with three cups, four coca-cola cans, four medicine bottles, or three bananas).
+Each scene is captured in an indoor environment with adequate lighting using a 3D scanning software~\cite{Polycam}.
+We obtain a set of input views of the scenes with globally optimized camera intrinsic and extrinsic parameters, which are then fed into our trained model.
+The results are shown in \cref{fig:realworld}.
+Our model is able to correctly distinguish the anomaly objects in all four scenes.